Employee Health Service Notice of Privacy Practices

-This notice describes the Department of Civil Service's (DCS) Employee Health Service (EHS) practices and that of:
+This notice describes the Department of Civil Service's (Department) Employee Health Service (EHS) practices and that of:

 - Any health care professional authorized by EHS to enter information into your medical and/or nursing record.